ibm-cloud-docs/vpc/file_storage_vpc_manage.md

 The owner of the share can change the allowed transit encryption modes type to `user_managed,none`,`user_managed` or `none`.

+[Beta]{: tag-cyan} Customers with special access to preview the new regional file share offering, can update the allowed transit encryption modes as follows:
+- for zonal file shares, the allowed values are `ipsec,none`,`ipsec` or `none`.
+- for regional file shares, the allowed values are `stunnel,none`, `stunnel`, or `none`.

 However, before this property can be changed, all bindings and [mount targets must be deleted](#delete-mount-target-cli).
 Deleting the bindings severs the network path between origin file share and accessor share, and puts the mount target that is attached to the accessor share in a failed state.
 For more information, see [Removing access to a file share from other accounts](/docs/vpc?topic=vpc-file-storage-accessor-delete&interface=cli).
 {: important}